braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**Section 1.4 Scope**]

-Operations on the graph cannot be arbitrary; they must be rigidly constrained by physical necessity.
-If we allowed the substrate to mutate without restriction, we would find ourselves in a universe with infinite degrees of freedom, lacking the continuity required for the emergence of persistent physical laws.
+Operations on the graph cannot be arbitrary because they must be rigidly constrained by physical necessity.
+If we allowed the substrate to mutate without restriction, we would find ourselves in a universe with infinite degrees of freedom.
+This would lack the continuity required for the emergence of persistent physical laws.
 We are therefore compelled to identify the absolute minimum set of operations capable of transforming one state into another while preserving the discrete integrity of the events themselves.
+We cannot simply allow nodes to appear or disappear at random.
+The transformation must be continuous and conservative to maintain the coherence of physical objects over time.

-Our investigation explores the fundamental symmetry between the act of forging a connection and the act of severing it, seeking a balance that permits the universe to breathe (expanding and contracting its relational web) without requiring an external architect to direct every change.
-We must find a mechanism that allows complexity to arise from simplicity, using only local operations that do not require knowledge of the global state.
+Our investigation explores the fundamental symmetry between the act of forging a connection and the act of severing it.
+We seek a balance that permits the universe to breathe by expanding and contracting its relational web without requiring an external architect to direct every change.
+We must find a mechanism that allows complexity to arise from simplicity.
+We must use only local operations that do not require knowledge of the global state.
 This constraint ensures that physics remains local and causal.
+It prevents "spooky action at a distance" from being baked into the fundamental rules.
+The mechanism must be blind to the whole, acting only on the immediate neighborhood.

 Our inquiry restricts the domain of admissible transformations to a Task Space containing only those moves that are kinematically possible.
-We find that a vast repertoire of complex actions is unnecessary; a minimal set of primitive operations suffices to describe all possible evolutions.
+We find that a vast repertoire of complex actions is unnecessary because a minimal set of primitive operations suffices to describe all possible evolutions.
 We distinguish between the additive process, which increases the relational density, and the subtractive process, which prunes it.
-These operations stand as inverses to one another, ensuring that the fundamental dynamics remain reversible in principle, even if the statistical behavior of the system eventually renders them irreversible in practice.
+These operations stand as inverses to one another.
+This ensures that the fundamental dynamics remain reversible in principle, even if the statistical behavior of the system eventually renders them irreversible in practice.
 :::

 ### 1.4.1 Definition: Elementary Task Space {#1.4.1}

-:::info[**Delimitation of Admissible Transformations by Kinematic Constraints**]
+:::tip[**Delimitation of Admissible Transformations by Kinematic Constraints**]

 $\mathfrak{T}$ comprises the set of all graph transformations graph transformations on the causal graph substrate $G = (V, E, H)$: